-The initial exposure to the sector in ICS8015 is then emphasized and built upon in the year-long placement.
-In this students are exposed to a variety of work environments within the sector - for example, curation; collections management; finance; education; exhibition design and development; visitor services etc. Each placement is individually negotiated with the student and placement host to ensure maximum benefit to both student and host organization.
-Experience gained during the year-long placement is practiced and developed in the completion of ICS8019 work placement project and work placement project commentary.
+The initial exposure to the sector in ICS8015 is then emphasized and built upon in the year-long placement, ICS8017.
+In this students will be exposed to a variety of work environments within the sector where they will put into practice the skills identified as important to museum professionals in the taught part of the programme.
+Such skills might pertain, for example, to aspects of curation; collections management; finance; education; exhibition design and development; visitor services etc. Each placement is individually negotiated with the student and placement host to ensure maximum benefit to both student and host organization.
+Experience gained during the year-long placement is practiced and developed in the completion of ICS8017 work placement project and work placement project commentary.